conversation/raca/README.markdown

-As of version 1.20.0, fog supports dozens of providers, contains ~152000 lines of ruby and adds ~500ms to the boot time of our rails apps. raca is a lightweight alternative with minimal dependencies that should have a negligable impact on application boot times.
+As of version 1.20.0, fog supports dozens of providers, contains ~152000 lines of ruby and adds ~500ms to the boot time of our rails apps. raca is a lightweight, rackspace-only alternative with minimal dependencies that should have a negligable impact on application boot times.
+Version 0.3 has ~700 lines of ruby (excluding specs).

 ## Compatibility